michael-betz/litex_test_project/zedboard/README.md

     bootgen -image zed_wrapper.bif -arch zynq -process_bitstream bin
 ```

+[zynq-mkbootimage](https://github.com/antmicro/zynq-mkbootimage/issues/10) seems to be an -- not quite yet fully implemented -- alternative.

+Update: this one does the job just fine: [bitstream_fix.py](https://github.com/peteut/migen-axi/blob/master/src/tools/bitstream_fix.py) No need for .bif or to install xilinx SDK!

-copy it on the zedboard, then
+copy `.bit.bin` on the zedboard, then

 ```bash
     sudo -i